jedevc/botrulez/README.md

 ### !uptime
-When an '!uptime' command is given, then the bot specified should reply with the amount of time it has been active and online without crashing.
+When an '!uptime' command is given, then the bot specified should reply with the amount of time it has been active and online without crashing and the time that the bot became active.

-The time should be formatted as such with the most significant time measurement appearing first:
+The time should be formatted as such with the most significant time measurement appearing first.

-DD/HH/MM/SS
+The ideal response would look like this:

+    BotName: /me has been up since 2015-08-08 16:09:50 UTC and has been up for 2d 3h 0m 4s.

 Syntax: